 Robert McClelland is a senior fellow in the Urban-Brookings Tax Policy Center.
 Previously, he worked in the tax analysis division of the Congressional Budget Office (CBO), where he examined the impact of federal tax policy on charitable giving and bequests, the realization of capital gains, labor supply, and small businesses.
 He worked for the CBO from 1999 to 2005 and from 2011 to 2016, and in between, he directed the division of price and index number research at the Bureau of Labor Statistics.

-He is a member of the Conference on Research in Income and Wealth.
-He also regularly teaches econometrics at Johns Hopkins University, where he won an Excellence in Teaching award in 2006.
+McClelland is a member of the Conference on Research in Income and Wealth.
+He has taught econometrics at Johns Hopkins University, where he won an Excellence in Teaching award in 2006.

-He received a BA in economics and environmental studies from the University of Santa Cruz and a PhD in economics from the University of California, Davis.
+McClelland received a BA in economics and environmental studies from the University of California, Santa Cruz, and a PhD in economics from the University of California, Davis.